Hendy/memory-cache-helper/README.md

 	// Get or set if empty, a typed value by function var myObject = MemoryCache.Instance.AddOrGetExisting<MyObject>("myKey", () => {
-		// can be a long running function here - will be terminated if a direct Set occurs on this key from elsewhere return new MyObject();
+		// can be a long running function here return new MyObject();
 	});

 	// Does cache item exist
 	bool hasKey = MemoryCache.HasKey("myKey");

-	// Remove a cache item
+	// Remove cache item
 	MemoryCache.Instance.Remove("myKey");

 	// Remove cache items by function